-My friend, this program is for you.
+My friend, this book is for you.
 It assumes you’re like me, and like a lot of other people I know, or have heard about, in magazines or on the internet, maybe.
-You’ve got a good baseline, but you’d like to step it up.
+You have a good baseline, but you’d like to step it up.
 A little.
 If it’s fun, and not too hard.
-You know, more like just a nudge in the right direction (or directions) so that you can look back after some arbitrary number of days (Thirty.
+You know, more like a small nudge in the right direction (or directions) so that you can look back after some arbitrary number of days (Thirty.
 It’s always thirty.) and say to yourself, “I did all that?
 Look how far I’ve come.
-I spent less than half an hour a day, and took a couple of days off for bowling league or date nights or family emergencies or whatever, and I’ve still had some awesome adventures and now I’ve got this nifty story to tell.”
+I spent less than half an hour a day, and took a couple of days off for bowling league or date nights or family emergencies or whatever, and I’ve still had some awesome adventures and now I have this nifty story to tell.”
 (Have I mentioned the Day-Off Coupons?
 This is the only 30-day program in the world that builds in five vacation days.
-That’s one of many indicators of our innovation, brilliance, and reasonability, all designed to help you succeed.)
+That’s one of many indicators of our innovation, brilliance, and reasonability, all designed to help you succeed.

 Let me reassure you, this is no joke.
 If you spend a month (more or less) pursuing every activity in the book, by the end you will indeed have several worthwhile stories to tell.
-You will have discovered new things about yourself, accomplished things you didn’t expect you could (probably, unless you’ve got exceptionally high expectations or something, in which case maybe you should be reading the Quirkz Guide for Badasses Who Want to Take It One Step Further), and you will have become something different: not just so-so, not just okay, but maybe (just maybe) pretty good.
+You will have discovered new things about yourself, pulled off things you didn’t expect you could (probably, unless you have exceptionally high expectations or something, in which case maybe you should be reading the Quirkz Handbook for Total Badasses Who Don’t Need to Improve at All), and you will have become something different: not just so-so, not just okay, but maybe (just maybe) pretty good.